On classical tensor categories attached to the irreducible representations of the General Linear Supergroups $GL(n\vert n)$: Clean decomposition

-An affirmative answer would immediately imply $I \simeq \one$.
 To prove that decompositons are always clean, it would be enough to prove that the tensor product of two irreducible maximally atypical representations never contains a maximally atypical projective summand since repeated applications of $DS$ to a negligible representation results in a direct sum of projective representations.
 A positive answer to this question would also imply that the tensor product decomposition of two maximal atypical irreducible representations behaves classically after projection to the maximal atypical block (and not just modulo vanishing superdimension).